 If you are looking at the picture below, you will think that these two swatches, using single crochet, look identical.
 Well, as a perfectionist and critical thinker, I see the left one having a lot smoother edge than the right one, even though both are considered straight.

 Let me zoom in a bit and you can tell the difference a lot more.
 Can you see, now, that the left swatch shows a smooth edge and the right one a bit more bumpy, or zig zag like edge?

 There is one major difference in crocheting the left vs right swatch.
 Are you ready to hear it?
 Here it goes.
 I simply did not crochet a turning chain on the left swatch.
 I did crochet a turning chain on the right one, which, therefore, adds extra weight and bumpiness on the edges as the turning chain gets pushed out a bit.

 If you skip the turning chain, again that only works for single crochet and half double crochet, you will eliminate that extra zig-zag edge and have a lot smoother and straighter edge.

-To make it more clear, I also created a video tutorial that will teach you how to crochet a smooth edge for single crochet and half double crochet.
+To make it clearer, I also created a video tutorial that will teach you how to crochet a smooth edge for single crochet and half double crochet.
 It really is that simple.
 But remember, I do highly recommend for you to see my tutorial to get straight edges for all basic crochet stitches first, especially if you are a beginner.
 Because otherwise, you will only confuse yourself, why I suddenly removed the turning chain for those small basic crochet stitches.